CodeYourFuture/curriculum/content/fundamentals/blocks/ship-it-requirements/index.md

 #### You will need:

 - Your personal home page on Codepen
-- An account with Github and to be logged in
+- An account with GitHub and to be logged in
-- An account with Netlify, so [sign up now](https://app.netlify.com/signup) using the “Sign up with Github” option if you have not done so already
+- An account with Netlify, so [sign up now](https://app.netlify.com/signup) using the “Sign up with GitHub” option if you have not done so already

 {{<note type="activity" title=" Exercise">}}
 You’ll export your page to a folder on your computer, upload it to GitHub, and deploy it to Netlify.